anthonyjclark/adabot/README.md

 find a better way to implement variable numbers of motors (for wegs)

-- reset world for multiple evaluations
-- update localization (wheel encoder model)
-- weg extension parameter (percentage)
-- test larger wheels
+- add undriven differential wheels for odometry

+- add channel to outside of wheels (for rubber bands)
+- offset wegs so that they do not touch each other